oapicf/pokeapi-clients/README.md

 PokéAPI Clients
 ---------------

 PokéAPI Clients is a set of generated API clients for [Poké API](https://www.pokeapi.co/) from an OpenAPI v3 specification.
+Credit goes to [Niccolò Maltoni](https://github.com/NiccoMlt) for building [the baseline version of PokéAPI specification](https://gist.github.com/NiccoMlt/073b18934a6001fc5a2414c590e3b8ba).

 The API clients are generated using [OpenAPI Generator](https://openapi-generator.tech/).